NathanPJF/bitmaker-intro-shopify-liquid/outline.md

  - Online store (our focus today)
  - Point of sale (POS)
  - Pinterest (buyable pins)
  -

 ## Design for ecommerce

 ### Transactional vs Static

 Static could also be considered "informational".
 Does your website exist to provide information, or is the website supposed to make some actually interact with it?

 Marketers will say *every* website/webpage should be driving people towards an action.
 They aren't wrong.
 Getting people to sign-up for an email list, call a phone number, even share content are all actions.
 But we're talking about **transactions**.

 You want people to explore, understand the product, be engaged - either by having fun and enjoying the site or be very invested in the product's story, and finally... give you some money!

 > Ideas for images:
 > Show a slide with a big word in the middle with pictures around it.

-> - Explore: collection page, related products
+> - Explore: collection page, related products, filtering
 > - Understand: Product details tabs, video of demo, customization options
 > - Engage: Music video, customization, Instagram feed, cool picture, banner about serious story
 > - Purchase: Add to cart button, Side cart, Thank you page, shipping notification, New Order email
 > to customer

 ### Pages and elements to consider

 1. Navigation

 People need to browse your site and you want to make it easy.
 Do you have a mega navigation like Walmart and Best Buy?  (show screenshots)  And can you do this better?
 Make it less confusing, show products better?
 (Show Venture)

 Do you have a very simple site?
 If so, do you have a navigation with just a couple links in it?
 Or do you do something more creative (show showcase navigation - big pop-up)

 > Note about navigation:

 > Show a picture of a site with a random icon in the top corner.
 Wtf is that?
 > Then show a picture of a hamburger icon in the same place.
 > The point: not everyone is coming to the table with the same background.
 Not
 > everyone knows what a hamburger menu is/represents.
 It's honestly getting a bit dated.
 > Show screenshot with the hamburger icon and the word "menu" beside it.